Demographics of Birmingham: Country of birth

+National identity

+Of Birmingham's residential population of 1,144,924 (2021 census), a large majority of 721,108 identified themselves as solely "British" and 119,732 identified as "English", while 110,753 identified as "English and British".
+2,826 identified as "Welsh", while 1,199 identified as "Welsh and British".
+155,501 residents had a non-UK identity, while 27,015 had both a UK and non-UK identity.

 Languages

 The most common main languages spoken in Birmingham according to the 2011 census are shown below.

 It's worth bearing in mind that according to another study that references 2011 census data, Polish becomes the second most popular language, behind Punjabi, within the West Midlands Region, of which Birmingham is the largest constituent.

 Religion

+In 1938, there was roughly around 100 Sikhs and Muslims resident in Birmingham.

 In 2001, the main religion in Birmingham was Christianity, as 59.1% (577,783) of the population were Christians.
 The second largest religion was Islam, adhered to by 14.3%.
 Meanwhile, 12.4% of the population had no religion.
 8.39% (81,959) did not state their religion, above the national average of 7.7%.

 Birmingham's percentage of Christians is below the national, regional and county average.
 The percentage of Muslims in Birmingham is above the national, regional and county average, as are the Buddhist (0.3%) and Hindu (1.98%) percentages.
 The Sikh percentage, 2.93%, is higher than the national and regional percentage, yet below the county figure.
 The percentage of Jewish population in Birmingham (0.24%) is higher than the regional and county average yet almost half that of the national average.

 There were only 21 out of 354 local authorities in England where the proportion of self-described Christians was lower than that of Birmingham.
 There were only six authorities with a higher percentage of Muslims.
 Birmingham's total Muslim population of 140,033 was the highest of any local authority area.